 In an amoral world where everyone is a liar, cheat, assassin or ruthless opportunist, can there be any heroes?
 It all comes down to a matter of charisma and underdog appeal in West German director Klaus Lemke’s Negresco – Eine Todliche Affare (1968), which is also known by the far more suggestive title, My Bed is Not for Sleeping.
-The film is a flashy, colorful babble of swinging sixties cinema that flirts with several genres without committing to any.
+The film is a flashy, colorful bauble of swinging sixties cinema that flirts with several genres without committing to any.
 Is it an espionage thriller?
 A sexy jet-set romance?
 A cynical expose of the La Dolce Vita crowd and their pretentious lives?

 The film is more style than substance and the flimsy plot is just an excuse to exploit the photogenic appeal of the French Riviera, the slopes of the Blais da Muottas region of Switzerland and the historic Negresco hotel in Nice (hence the title).